-Apple trees can grow all over the globe and therefore many types come from varied regions.
+Apple trees can grow all over the globe and therefore many types have been cultivated in varied regions.
 For example, the Fuji apple comes from Japan, the Granny Smith from Australia and the Red Delicious from the United States.
 The apple has more varieties than any other fruit known.

 Many botanists believe the modern apple cultivars initially came from the wild apple Malus sieversii native to Kazakhstan, a country bordering Russia and China.

 Specifically, a region called Almaty or "rich with apple" is believed to be its ancestral home.
-This is a place where it is still found today among many other wild variations.
+Malus sieversii is still found growing in the hills of Kazakhstan among many other wild variations.

 Depending on their color, taste and texture, apples fall into one or more general classes that are bred for specific purposes.